-Arkansas residents have a choice of using state or federal bankruptcy exemptions to protect one motor vehicle during Chapter 7 bankruptcy.
+Arkansas residents have a choice of using state or federal bankruptcy exemptions to protect one car, van, SUV, truck, motorcycle, or other vehicle during Chapter 7 bankruptcy.
 There is a big difference between these two laws.
-The federal motor vehicle exemption allows a debtor to exempt up to $3,450 in car equity.
-The Arkansas state exemption protects only $1,200 in motor vehicle equity.
+The federal motor vehicle exemption allows a debtor to exempt up to $3,675 in car equity.
+The Arkansas state exemption protects only $200 in all of your personal property, including cars and other vehicles.

 Read on to learn more about using exemptions to protect car equity, including increased exemption amounts for married couples, covering additional equity with the wildcard exemption, and more.